2023 Solar Incentives Guide for Dix Hills, NY - Tax Credits & Rebates

 Next Steps for Installing Solar in Dix Hills

-Solar incentives can be provided by your local utlity company, the New York government or the federal government.
-The large number of incentives available has facilitated the nationwide growth of solar energy use in the last 15 years.
-We recommend talking to your local Dix Hills solar installation company to learn more about these incentives and to ensure that you're getting the largest number possible for your solar panels.
+There are a variety of solar incentives: those provided by the federal government, those provided by the New York government and those given by local utility companies, to name a few.
+Solar energy use has grown tremendously in the last 15 years, thanks to these incentives.
+We suggest talking to your local Dix Hills solar installation expert for more information about these incentives and to ensure that you're getting the largest number possible for your solar system.

 EcoWatch's Dix Hills, NY Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local Dix Hills solar installer, can help you learn what incentives you can apply for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your system, or any local Dix Hills solar installer, can help you learn what incentives you can apply for.

 How long until the federal solar tax credit ends?